-A conviction of any Misdemeanors that affect Certification (or their equivalents) will prevent applicants from becoming POST-certified.
-If a conviction exists and an individual wishes to attend an academy and become POST-certified, they may appeal to the POST Director for a Rule 8 variance.
-Please see Rule 8 - Appeal Process for Peace Officer Applicants - Certification Denial as a Result of a Misdemeanor Conviction for further information.
+A conviction or a deferral of any Decertifiable Misdemeanor (or its equivalents) will prevent applicants from becoming POST-certified.
+If a conviction or a deferral exist and an individual wishes to attend an academy and become POST-certified, they must appeal to the POST Director for a Rule 8 variance.
+Please see Rule 8 - Process for Seeking Exemption From Statutory Certification Restrictions for further information.

-A conviction of any felony or certain de-certifying misdemeanors will result in revocation of a Basic or Reserve certificate.
-The term "conviction" includes deferred judgments and deferred sentences imposed by a court or judge.
-For further information, see POST Rule 9 - Revocation Hearings for Criminal Conduct.
+A conviction of any felony or certain De-Certifying Misdemeanors will result in revocation of a Basic or Reserve certificate.
+The term "conviction" includes prosecution, judgments and sentences imposed by a court or judge.
+For further information, see POST Rule 9 - Revocation of Certification.

 To be eligible for the POST certification exam applicants must:

 Once an applicant becomes POST-certified, the certification is valid for three years.
-Once a certified officer is hired with an agency, the certification expiration will be extended until three years after the date of separation from that agency.
+Once a certified officer is hired with an agency, the certification is extended indefenitely or until three years after the date of separation from that agency.

 Conditional Authority was discontinued August 8, 2012.
 Individuals who were certified under Conditional Authority and were working at an agency as of August 8, 2009 were given full certification including a certificate, PID number and card.
 Those individuals who had not been hired were given a letter of certification which expired three years from the date of their original Conditional Authority certification.
 Individuals with an expired Conditional Authority certification may renew their certification.
 Please see the Certification Renewal page for further information.
 Please note: Effective July 2013 POST no longer issues PID cards.